Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 * **Challenge Text:** "At the start of your Game Round, if you control at least one friendly Unit in each of your three Front Row quadrants on your Battlefield, AND you have 10 or more CP in your current CP pool, this mission is completed."

 * **Breakdown and Illustrative DB Costing for Challenge Components:**
     *(These would draw from a "Master DB Cost List for Challenge Components."
-The rationale for each placeholder DB cost is provided for clarity.)*
+The rationale for each placeholder DB cost is provided for clarity.
+References to ACG Appendices are for conceptual linkage where challenge components are condition-like.)*
-    1.  **Trigger for Check:** "At the start of your Game Round" (ACG App G.II.A)
+    1.  **Trigger for Check:** "At the start of your Game Round" (Conceptually similar to Triggers in **ACG Appendix C**)
         * Notes: This is a standard, once-per-round timing for the check.
 The *check itself* has a small overhead.
         * *Illustrative DB for "Challenge Check Window: Start of Round":* `0.5 DB`
     2.  **Condition 1 (Board Presence):** "you control at least one friendly Unit in each of your three Front Row quadrants on your Battlefield"
         * This is a complex condition involving multiple simultaneous states.
+(Conceptually similar to Conditions in **ACG Appendix D**)
-        * Condition 1a: Control a Unit in your Front Left Quadrant (ACG App H.II.D - Card Location; H.III.B - Player Control)
+        * Condition 1a: Control a Unit in your Front Left Quadrant
             * *Illustrative DB:* `1.5 DB` (Controlling a specific area type)
         * Condition 1b: Control a Unit in your Front Center Quadrant
             * *Illustrative DB:* `1.5 DB`
         * Condition 1c: Control a Unit in your Front Right Quadrant
             * *Illustrative DB:* `1.5 DB`
-        * Conjunction: "AND" for these three sub-conditions (ACG App H.IV - Boolean)
+        * Conjunction: "AND" for these three sub-conditions
             * *Illustrative DB for specific multi-part positional AND:* `1.0 DB` (Cost increases for needing all simultaneously)
         * *Subtotal for Board Presence condition:* `1.5 + 1.5 + 1.5 + 1.0 = 5.5 DB`
-    3.  **Condition 2 (Resource Level):** "you have 10 or more CP in your current CP pool" (ACG App H.III.A - Player Resources; H.IV - Comparison)
+    3.  **Condition 2 (Resource Level):** "you have 10 or more CP in your current CP pool" (Conceptually similar to Player Resource Conditions in **ACG Appendix D**)
         * Notes: "10 or more CP" is a significant reserve to maintain.
         * *Illustrative DB for "Player CP >= 10":* `3.0 DB`
     4.  **Overall Conjunction:** The main "AND" connecting Condition 1 (Board Presence) with Condition 2 (Resource Level).